-As Jim Dale turns 85, Roger Lewis salutes the cheap, terrible films that captured the grim, post-war mood
+As Barbara Windsor sadly dies, Roger Lewis salutes her Carry On films - they captured the grim, post-war mood

 France had Truffaut, Jeanne Moreau and Jean-Paul Belmondo.
 Italy had Fellini and Visconti.
 Germany had Rainer Werner Fassbinder.
 Sweden had Ingmar Bergman.

 Good luck to them.
-We had Private Widdle and Barbara Windsor, whose bra flew off and hit Kenneth Williams full in the face.
+We had Private Widdle and the late Barbara Windsor, whose bra flew off and hit Kenneth Williams full in the face.

 And now Brian Baker, a film producer, is planning to make new Carry On films.